Introduction

 Recognizing the signs of functional freeze is crucial for early intervention and management.

-Symptoms may include persistent low mood, heightened anxiety levels, social withdrawal, difficulty in self-care routines, and chronic fatigue.
+Some of the most prevalent symptoms include persistent low mood, heightened anxiety levels, social withdrawal, difficulty in self-care routines, and chronic fatigue.

 Individuals may find themselves trapped in rigid routines, avoiding deviations that require spontaneity or creativity.